errorcodexero/fiddle/matthew/presidents/README.txt

   config.ini - Edit to change settings
-  presidents.txt - Edit or view stored information on the presidents stats.txt - View statistics of correct or incorrect answers - key is provided in the file stats_temp.txt - Used to store data temporarily when resetting statistics stats_template.txt - Used to store the template for the statistics file
+  presidents.txt - Edit or view stored information on the presidents stats.txt - View statistics of correct or incorrect answers - key is provided in the file stats_template.txt - Used to store the template for the statistics file